Schembrone/RPI-email_notifier/README.md

    ```
 ## 🎨 Customizations <a name = "customizations"></a>

-Feel free to experiment and tailor the project to meet your needs and create a personalized system using your RPI, by design you can change some variables inside `mail_notifier.py` to adjust the code to your needs.
+Feel free to experiment and tailor the project to meet your needs and create a personalized system using your RPI.
+By design you can change some variables inside `mail_notifier.py` to adjust the code to your needs:

 - **Check Interval**: If you wish to modify the time interval between email checks, you can change the value of the `sleep` function called in line 26.
 Adjusting the check interval allows you to control how frequently the program checks for new emails.